Coronavirus Tips: Reusable Face Masks for Kids and Adults that You Can Buy Online in Singapore

 Available online at Independent Market.

-Singapore-based childrenswear brand Sea Apple is launching the sale of fabric masks repurposed from past season fabrics to support the Covid Migrant Support Coalition (CMSC).
-100 per cent of profits will go towards the fundraiser, which seeks to raise $1 million to provide food and basic necessities for migrant workers.
-The masks come in three designs, with a pocket for filter inserts and are available in both kid and adult sizes.
+Singapore-based childrenswear brand Sea Apple is launching the sale of 100% woven cotton masks repurposed from past season fabrics.
+The masks come in various colourful designs with a pocket for filter inserts and are available in both kid and adult sizes.

 Available online at Sea Apple.